Want the good news?

-According to eMarketer this year, UK digital ad spend was the only medium that experienced positive growth, with more traditional media such as TV & radio taking a significant hit.
+According to eMarketer in 2020, UK digital ad spend was the only medium that experienced positive growth, with more traditional media such as TV & radio taking a significant hit.

 And there’s even better news for the US.
 As digital ad spend has grown by 22.6% across all B2B industries since 2019.
 Technology was the highest growing sector (29.6% increase), making this an exciting time for B2B marketers.

 So what are the pros and cons of digital ad spend growth?

 Let’s start with the pros: